swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 ### Run tests sequentially

 By default, the testing library runs all tests in a suite in parallel.
 The default behavior of XCTest is to run each test in a suite sequentially.
-If your tests use shared state, for example, global variables, you may see expected behavior including unreliable test outcomes when you run tests in parallel.
+If your tests use shared state such as global variables, you may see unexpected behavior including unreliable test outcomes when you run tests in parallel.

 Annotate your test suite with ``Trait/serialized`` to run tests within that suite serially: